hakeemwright93/Quantamental-Credit-Arbitrage-Engine/README.md

 The "Quantamental" Edge: This automated pipeline allows for the rapid identification of structural subordination and refinancing risk that traditional screeners often miss, providing a systematic advantage in credit arbitrage.

+Disclaimer

+Not Investment Advice: The contents of this repository, including all code, analysis, and conclusions, are provided for informational and educational purposes only.
+This project represents a technical demonstration of quantamental credit modeling and does not constitute a recommendation to buy, sell, or hold any security or financial instrument.

+Data Accuracy: While the analysis utilizes primary source data from SEC filings (10-K, Exhibit 4-C), the author makes no representations as to the absolute accuracy or completeness of the data at any given time.
+Market conditions and credit profiles are subject to rapid change.

+Personal Capacity: This project was developed in a personal capacity and does not reflect the views, strategies, or opinions of any past or current employers.
+The author shall not be held liable for any financial losses or damages resulting from the use of this information.